NerioVillalobos/plugin-metadelta/README.md

 1. Reads the existing `package.xml` (the file must already exist).
 2. Checks for `<types><name>ApexClass</name></types>` entries.
 If none are present, it runs `sf project deploy start --manifest <file> -l NoTestRun --dry-run`.
+3. Confirms that every Apex class declared in the manifest has a corresponding `.cls` file in the source directory.
+Missing source files stop the process before invoking the deploy command.
-3. For every Apex class in the manifest, finds the associated test class.
-Missing tests are appended to the same `<types>` node without altering other sections.
+4. Finds the associated test classes for each Apex entry.
+When the test `.cls` exists but is missing from the manifest, it is appended to the same `<types>` node without altering other sections.
-4. Warns about Apex classes that have no detectable tests.
+5. If any Apex class lacks an associated test or a required test file is missing, the command reports the names and skips `sf project deploy start` so you can fix the manifest or restore the files.
-5. Executes `sf project deploy start --manifest <file> -l RunSpecifiedTests -t <Test1> -t <Test2> … --dry-run` (or `-l NoTestRun` if no tests were detected).
+6. Otherwise, it executes `sf project deploy start --manifest <file> -l RunSpecifiedTests -t <Test1> -t <Test2> … --dry-run` (or `-l NoTestRun` if no tests were detected).
 Use `--target-org` to override the CLI default org.

 ### Output